This classic, chocolate peanut butter no bake cookies recipe has been a family favorite that we have been making for over 25 years!

 I remember eating no bake cookies at school.
 I was so excited when I saw them on the menu, every third Thursday of the month.

-And of course, they were the first thing that I would buy at any bake sale that I attended.
+And of course, they were the first thing, along with chocolate fudge, that I would buy at any bake sale that I attended.

 But to be honest, sometimes I was disappointed in the texture of the purchased no bake cookies.
 Sometimes they were so dry that they would fall apart as you tried to eat them.